jepemo/open-pvz/README.md

 # open-pvz
-Game Engine inpired in "Plantz Vz Zombiez" action, implemented in C with differents wrappers for other languages.
+Tower Defense Engine inspired by "Plantz Vz Zombiez" style game, implemented in C with differents wrappers for other languages.

 ## Use:
 TODO